Victor-Guerrero-Devs/programming-books/responsive-web-design/02-writing-html-markup.md

 - used to wrap major navigational links to other pages or parts within the same page.
 - reserved for the main nav bar at the top of a page

+### <article>

+- these are usually confused with `<section></section>`
+- biggest difference is that `section` encapsulates a larger amount of content whereas the `article` encapsulates a smaller amount
+- ex: `section` is used for containing all the different plans a customer can use but `article` is used to contain the individual plan cards
+- therefore, `article` is nested inside of `section` and never the other way